Skip to main content

 This key deliverable sets out the final recommendations for a fully digital open market placement process, and the allocation of roles and responsibilities for the creation, approval and submission of data into the Core Data Record (CDR) and the processing of that data.

 The ACORD GRLC Contract, Risk and Pre-Accounting (CRP) Implementation Toolkit, a new data messaging standard to facilitate the efficient exchange of insurance data, provides guidance to help align with the PRR recommendations.
-It contains all the data points, validation rules, messaging structures, and submission events required to meet the Core Data Record (CDR) v3.2 data requirements, and helps define how to build and implement systems in order to interact with participants across the London market.
+It contains all the data points, validation rules, messaging structures, and submission events required to meet the CDR v3.2 data requirements, and helps define how to build and implement systems in order to interact with participants across the London market.

 Please note, you/your organisation will need to be an ACORD member to view the toolkit resources.